Monday, July 7, 2025

 This tiny island, a political hotspot with a sordid backstory dating back to 512 A.D., has an exciting and contentious history.
 Since time immemorial, Korean and Japanese fishers have utilized the adjacent seas as a fishing ground.
 Since the 6th century, references to a possible Korean island called Dokdo have been found in historical texts.

-For years, Korea and Japan have been squabbling over the island, with each country claiming it as its own.
+For years, Korea and Japan have been disputing ownership of the island, with each country claiming it as its own.
 In 1905, Japan declared it a terra nullius (uninhabited land) and annexed it into its territory.
 Korea was a Japanese colony at the time, and had no authority to protest.

 After World War II, the San Francisco Peace Treaty of 1952 gave Korea control over Jeju, Ulleungdo and Geommun-do.
-Dokdo was left out of the agreement and has been under Korean control.
+Dokdo was excluded from the agreement and has been under Korean control.
 Japan still claims sovereignty over the islands, a major issue in Japanese-Korean relations.

 Life and Habitat at Dokdo Island